Telcoin-Association/TNIPs/content/src/tnips/tnip_2.md

 The new committee C must use this leader certificate’s aggregate signatures to generate C<sub>n+1</sub> since the closing committee failed to propose this committee.
 Nodes must be penalized in the first round of the new epoch by slashing stake if they failed to attest the epoch boundary.
 The penalty must be applied in addition to the node’s other opening epoch responsibilities.
-The amount of stake to deduct from the validator’s staked balance will be determined through social governance.
+The amount of stake to deduct from the validator’s staked balance is yet to be determined.
+Social governance must participate in this decision.

 #### Beginning a new epoch